awslabs/aws-encryption-sdk-specification/changes/2020-06-09_wrapping-key-identifiers/change.md

 ## Reference-level Explanation

-"Key namespace", "key name", "provider ID", "provider info" are all concepts that identify a wrapping key.
+"Key namespace", "key name", "provider ID", and "provider info" are all concepts that identify a wrapping key.

 ### key namespace